Free cookie consent management tool by TermsFeed A156.21 - 2025 Thresholds

 American National Standard for Thresholds

-ANSI/BHMA A156.21-2019 establishes requirements for thresholds.
-Types are described with identifying numbers.
-Strength tests, fastening systems, and gasketing tests are included.
+ANSI/BHMA A156.21-2025 establishes requirements for thresholds.
+Types are described with identifying numbers Compressive load tests, gasketing tests, and slip-resistant tests are included.
 For further information, consult the full standard, ANSI/BHMA A156.21 for Thresholds.

 BHMA has created this series of Hardware Highlights to provide useful, accessible information about builders hardware for anyone with an interest in devices that hang, control, secure, and trim the doors.
 BHMA is the trade association which represents almost all of the North American manufacturers of builders hardware.
 One of its main activities since 1983 has been the development and maintenance of ANSI-approved standards for 35 separate product categories.